-2024 ACU Cardinal Pell Leadership Program In collaboration with Sydney Catholic Schools The Cardinal Pell Leadership Program provides leadership formation for Catholic school leavers through an immersion in the Catholic tradition and Western civilisation.
+2024 ACU School Leaders Program

+In collaboration with Melbourne Archdiocese Catholic Schools

+The ACU School Leaders Program provides leadership formation for Year 11 Catholic school leaders through an immersion in the Catholic tradition and Western civilisation.

 THE PROGRAM:

-- focuses on some of the major themes arising from the history of the Church and the development of the West - uses a range of teaching modes and learning activities - deepens participants' reflections on their own faith and sharpens their intellectual curiosity about the traditions to which they belong - serves as a foundation for their own leadership and service after school.
-The 2024 program will be conducted from 16 November to 7 December (departing Australia 15 November and returning home on 8 December) with two weeks in Rome and one week in London.
-Three modules will be taught, each comprising four lessons, assigned readings and visits to significant sites related to the theme of each teaching session The program is designed for students who are committed to their faith and have a record of leadership and service to their school, parish or the wider community.
-Participants do not need to be strongly academic, but they do need to be willing to read the course materials, engage positively with the discussions and site visits, and be willing to cultivate an interest in the ideas and influences that have helped to shape religion, arts, politics and society in the West.
-CARDINAL GEORGE PELL
+- focuses on some of the major themes arising from the history of the Church and the development of the West - · uses a range of teaching modes and learning activities - deepens participants' reflections on their own faith and sharpens their intellectual curiosity about the traditions to which they belong - serves as a foundation for their own leadership and service after school.

+The 2024 program will run from 16 November to 7 December (departing Australia on 15 November and returning on 8 December), with two weeks in Rome at Domus Australia, and one week in London at the Langham Court Hotel.

+Three modules will be taught, each comprising four lessons, assigned readings and visits to significant sites related to the theme of each teaching session.
+The program also includes a series of informal sessions to support students in their engagement with the program's themes and readings, as well as regular reflections on what they are learning.

+The ACU School Leaders Program is designed for Year 11 Catholic school students who are committed to their faith and have a record of leadership and service to their school, parish or the wider community.
+Participants do not need to be singularly academic, but they do need to be willing to read the course materials, engage positively with the discussions and site visits, and be prepared to cultivate an interest in the ideas and influences that have helped to shape religion, arts, politics and society in the West.

+Teaching

+The program consists of three teaching modules, each comprising four lessons, readings and visits to significant sites related to the theme of each teaching session.

+TEACHING MODULES

-The Cardinal Pell Leadership Program was established in 2018 as the ACU School Leavers Program.
-The program was developed from an idea first proposed by Cardinal George Pell, who was Archbishop of Melbourne (1996-2001), Archbishop of Sydney (2001-14), and Prefect of the Secretariat for the Economy in the Vatican (2014-19).
-The program was renamed to honour him following his death in January 2023.
-Cardinal Pell had a life-long commitment to education and to encouraging young people.
-He was a strong advocate for Catholic primary and secondary schools, and served on many Catholic education bodies.
-He played a key role in the creation of ACU and served as its first pro-chancellor.
-As Archbishop of Melbourne, he established the John Paul II Institute for Marriage and the Family to promote teaching and research on marriage, family and bioethics.
-As Archbishop of Sydney, he brought the University of Notre Dame Australia to the east coast, and with it, Sydney's first Catholic medical school and first Catholic law school.
-He also strongly supported the establishment of Campion College as Australia's first Catholic liberal arts college.
-Cardinal Pell's work in education has helped to change the lives of many young people, as has his expansion of university chaplaincies, the hosting of World Youth Day in 2008, and the program for school leavers and young leaders in Catholic schools which he inspired at ACU.
-Teaching The program consists of three teaching modules, each comprising four lessons, readings and visits to significant sites related to the theme of each teaching session.
-TEACHING MODULES - The Church and the West: An overview of key periods in the development of the Church and its influence in shaping the Western world, from the beginnings of Christianity to the Renaissance. - Ideas which shaped the Church and shaped the West: An exploration of some of the major ideas and challenges shaping the Church and the West, and how they influenced our understandings of politics, religion, knowledge and society. - The democratic world and papal teaching: An introduction to how recent popes have written about democracy and the challenges of the modern world, and the Catholic response to them.
-READINGS Assigned reading for each teaching session comprises short, selected excerpts from: - Tom Holland, Dominion: The Making of the Western Mind (Little, Brown: 2019) - a specially compiled reader of primary and secondary sources.
+- The Church and the West: An overview of key periods in the development of the Church and its influence in shaping the Western world, from the beginnings of Christianity to the Renaissance. - Ideas which shaped the Church and shaped the West: An exploration of some of the major ideas and challenges shaping the Church and the West, and how they influenced our understandings of politics, religion, knowledge and society. - The democratic world and papal teaching: An introduction to how recent popes have written about democracy and the challenges of the modern world, and the Catholic response to them.

+READINGS

+Assigned reading for each teaching session comprises short, selected excerpts from:

+- Tom Holland, Dominion: The Making of the Western Mind (Little, Brown: 2019) - a specially compiled reader of primary and secondary sources.